Supreme Court Upholds Renaming Of Aurangabad And Osmanabad

 WhatsApp

-On July 2, the Supreme Court dismissed a Special Leave Petition (SLP) challenging the Bombay High Court’s decision to uphold Maharashtra’s notifications renaming Aurangabad and Osmanabad to Chhatrapati Sambhajinagar and Dharashiv, respectively.
+On July 2, the Supreme Court dismissed a Special Leave Petition (SLP).
+It challenged the Bombay High Court’s decision to uphold Maharashtra’s notifications renaming Aurangabad and Osmanabad to Chhatrapati Sambhajinagar and Dharashiv.
 The Bench of Justices Hrishikesh Roy and S.V.N Bhatti declined to interfere with the High Court’s ruling.

-Multiple petitions were initially filed in the Bombay High Court contesting the renaming of both cities and their associated revenue areas.
-The Union Ministry of Home Affairs approved the renaming of Aurangabad on February 24, 2023, following its earlier approval for Osmanabad on February 7, 2023.
+Multiple petitions were initially filed in the Bombay High Court contesting the renaming of both cities and their revenue areas.
+The Union Ministry of Home Affairs approved the renaming of Aurangabad on February 24, 2023.
+This is following its earlier approval for Osmanabad on February 7, 2023.

 On February 24, 2023, the Maharashtra government issued notifications formally changing the cities’ names, while the process for renaming the revenue areas was still incomplete.
 A draft notification was also published that day, inviting public objections to the proposed renaming of the revenue areas.